 - Safe gun handling is YOUR personal responsibility at all times.
 Firearms are dangerous and can cause serious injury and death if they are misused or used inappropriately.
 Safety must be the prime consideration of anyone who owns or handles firearms. - You are responsible for the firearm at all times.
 In owning a firearm, you must undertake full-time responsibility for your firearm's safety and security.
 You must protect yourself and all others against injury or death from misuse of the firearm. - Safe storage is your responsibility.
 In particular, you must secure firearms safely from children and unauthorized users.
-A lock has been provided for your use with this firearm. - Accidents are the result of violating the rules of safe gun handling and common sense. - For your safety and the safety of others, never rely on mechanical features alone.
+A lock has been provided for your use with this firearm.
+A lock is not a substitute for safe and secure storage as defined in the "Safe Storage and Transportation" section of this manual. - Accidents are the result of violating the rules of safe gun handling and common sense. - For your safety and the safety of others, never rely on mechanical features alone.
 Only your safe gun-handling habits will ensure the safe use of your firearm.
 This is your responsibility. - Never keep ammunition in the same location as the handgun.
 Store in a separate and secure place. - READ and UNDERSTAND these instructions before using your firearm.